 - BS Geological Engineering 1983

-Mary graduated from Michigan Tech in 1983 with her bachelor's degree in geological engineering.
-She continued her education at University of Houston earning her master's in business administration in 1987.
+Mary completed her baccalaureate degree in geological engineering at Michigan Tech in 1983.
+She continued her education at the University of Houston earning her master’s in business administration in international finance from the University of Houston in 1985.